Enchanted Doll

 or stroke.

-This is the ‘While Taking Your Medicine’ section of the Patient Information Leaflet for Ibuprofen Tablets BP 200mg, bought from the Co-op last week.
-Submitted by Gabriel Smy.
+From the Patient Information Leaflet for Ibuprofen Tablets BP 200mg, bought from the Co-op last week.